 - Choose one of the folders from the existing list or navigate to a custom location via Other…

-Perspectives can be switched using the proper button in the top right corner of the Workbench, as highlighted in the figure below.
+Perspectives can be switched using the button located in the top right corner of the Workbench, as highlighted in the figure below.
 It is also possible to add other perspectives, save or reset the current one to default through the drop-down menu “Window” located in the menu bar.
 Note that switching perspectives is a matter of organizing one’s view and will not have any impact on the code or files.
-You can switch perspective as needed or desired without any concern.
+You can switch perspectives as needed or desired without any concern.

 The default perspectives that are available at first launch are:

-- C/C++ Perspective – designed to facilitate code development
+- C/C++– designed to facilitate code development

 Ribbon bar – basic buttons